Youssef-khalouk/SQL-Database-Control-App/README.md

 ## Introduction

 This application simplifies database operations by providing a graphical interface.
-Users can [list the main functionalities, e.g., view, add, edit, and delete records] without needing to write SQL queries directly.
+Users can [view, add, edit, and delete records] without needing to write SQL queries directly.

 ## Features